 In other words, entropy and its ability to increase (as contrasted to energy and other quantities that are conserved) is the driving force of change.
-This property of entropy has seldom been acknowledged; instead in common perception entropy is typically identified with disorganization and deterioration as if change can only have negative consequences.
+This property of entropy has seldom been acknowledged (Hill and Holman, 1986; Atkins, 2003, 2007).
+Instead, in common perception entropy epitomizes all "bad things", as if it were disconnected from change, or as if change can only have negative consequences, always leading to deterioration (Koutsoyiannis and Sargentis, 2021; see also Digression 2.I).

-Mathematically, the thermodynamic entropy, S, is defined in the same Clausius' texts through the equation dS = dQ/T, where Q and T denote heat and temperature.
+Mathematically, the thermodynamic entropy, S, is defined in the same Clausius' texts through the equation $\delta S = \delta Q/T$, where Q and T denote heat and temperature.
 The definition, however, applies to a reversible process only.
-The fact that in an irreversible process dS > dQ/T makes the definition imperfect and affected by circular reasoning, as, in turn, a reversible process is one in which the equation holds.
+The fact that in an irreversible process $\delta S > \delta Q/T$ makes the definition imperfect and affected by circular reasoning, as, in turn, a reversible process is one in which the equation holds.

-Two decades later (in 1877) Ludwig Boltzmann (1877; see also Swendsen, 2006) gave entropy a statistical content as he related it to probabilities of statistical mechanical system states, thus explaining the Second Law of thermodynamics as the tendency of the system to run toward more probable states, which have higher entropy.
-The statistical concept of entropy was advanced later in the works of Gibbs in thermodynamics and von Neumann in quantum mechanics.
+Two decades later, Ludwig Boltzmann (1877; see also Swendsen, 2006) gave entropy a statistical content as he related it to probabilities of statistical mechanical system states, thus explaining the Second Law of thermodynamics as the tendency of the system to run toward more probable states, which have higher entropy.
+The probabilistic concept of entropy was advanced later in thermodynamics by Gibbs (1902), while Planck (1906, 1914) generalized its definition, thus approaching the modern one.

-Shannon (1948) used an essentially similar, albeit more general, entropy definition to describe the information content, which he also called entropy at von Neumann's suggestion (Robertson, 1993; Koutsoyiannis, 2011b).
+The next important step was made by Shannon (1948) who used a definition essentially similar to Planck's to describe the information content, which he also called entropy, at von Neumann's suggestion (Robertson, 1993; Brissaud, 2005; Koutsoyiannis, 2011b).
 According to the latter definition, entropy is a probabilistic concept, a measure of information or, equivalently, uncertainty.
-A decade later, Jaynes (1957) introduced the principle of maximum entropy thus equipping the entropy concept with a powerful tool for logical inference.
+In the same year, in his famous book Cybernetics, Wiener (1948a) used the same definition for information, albeit with a negative sign (p.
+62) because he regarded information as the negative of entropy (p.
+11).